SEARCH

 Hobart Property Market Trends

-The table outlines CoreLogic’s Home Value Index as of 2nd February 2026, showing peak declines, five-year growth, and changes since the first rate cut in February.
+The table outlines CoreLogic’s Home Value Index as of , showing peak declines, five-year growth, and changes since the start of the previous rate hiking cycle in May 2022.

 Discover how your property compares locally with a free property report.